What does a Licensed Professional Counselor do?

 Is becoming a Licensed Professional Counselor a good career path?

-- Emotional strain from dealing with clients' issues.
+- Emotional strain from working with troubled clients.

-- Variable income depending on the work setting and location.
+- Variable income depending on the work setting.

 What is the job outlook for a Licensed Professional Counselor?